Skip to main content

 Nautical mile definition

-For reference, most cruise ships travel around 20 knots per hour, which is roughly 23 land-based miles per hour.
+For reference, most cruise ships travel around 20 knots per hour or roughly 23 land-based miles per hour.

 However, the above is just an average.
-The mega ship Oasis of the Seas, for instance, has a high speed of 24.5 knots per hour, or 28.2 miles per hour.
+The mega-ship Oasis of the Seas has a high speed of 24.5 knots, or 28.2 miles, per hour.

-If you find yourself curious about your current speed when onboard, most cruise lines have a channel on their stateroom television's that provides this information.
+If you're curious about your current speed when onboard, most cruise lines have a channel on their stateroom television that provides this information.
 It's quite interesting to compare speeds during the day to speeds at night!

 Image